malinali-app/trad/README.md

 - **Manual translations:** Marked translations are preserved and never overwritten
 - **Database:** Changes are tracked in `bin/db/phrases.db` (Sembast)
 - **Batching:** API calls are batched (100 phrases per request) to optimize performance

 ---
+## Caveats
+- The tool relies on machine translation APIs that are designed to translate text, not complex .arb structures
+- while you might send this elements, prefer flat text

+---